codefellows-sea-js-401d8-assignments/lab-16-authentication/README.md

 ### `/api/signup`
 * `POST` request
  * the client should pass the username and passord in the body of the request
- * the server should respond with a token genoratorated using jsonwebtoken and the users findHash
+ * the server should respond with a token genoratorated using jsonwebtoken and the users `_id`
  * the server should respond with a 400 Bad Request to failed request

 ### `/api/signin`